danarcher/XCom2WotcMods/WotcFieldSurvivalKits/ReadMe.md

 Grant your troops an additional single use each of a medkit, a flashbang and a smoke grenade during tactical battles, in addition to equipped items.

+Also grants survival training, granting additional aim as well as a damage boost which increases per rank.
+This is only necessary for heavily modded late games, and can be disabled through the XComFieldSurvivalKits.ini config file.

 Designed for XCOM 2: War of the Chosen and compatible with LWOTC.

 ## Rationale